adaltas/node-parameters/README.md

 ## Timeout route

-The `timeout` route will wait for the provided period (in millisenconds) before execution the following route.
+The `timeout` route will wait for the provided period (in millisenconds) before executing the following route.

 ```javascript
     var app = new shell();